pmeeny/CI-MS3-FootballMemories/README.md

 - User Story 1.1: As an admin/regular user the navigation bar is displayed with a logo on all pages for easy navigation, with a burger menu on mobile devices
 - User Story 1.2: As an admin/regular user the navigation item selected is highlighted
 - User Story 1.3: As an admin/regular user, when logged out, the home/landing page is the default page and there are three options with a logo, Home, Login, Register displayed
-- User Story 1.4: As an admin/regular user, when logged out, the memories page is the default page and there are six options with a logo: Memories, Add Memory, Tournaments, Profile, Dashboard, Logout
+- User Story 1.4: As an admin/regular user, when logged in, the memories page is the default page and there are six options with a logo: Memories, Add Memory, Tournaments, Profile, Dashboard, Logout

 ### Feature 2 Footer
 #### Description